 I have read innumerable biographies, creative non-fiction and history books on the countries where Noni lived.
 The most enduring impression I received from my research, however, is that being a writer does not guarantee that you will end up in the archives of countries that are not your own.
 I have also learned just how subjective the choices are, when it comes to who lands up in an archive.
 These two topics, of course, are for longer and detailed pieces.

-To date I have written and published a range of biographical fragments and articles, including an MA thesis, Jabavu’s Journey, accessible at the University of the Witwatersrand.
+To date I have written and published a range of biographical fragments and articles, including an MA thesis, Jabavu’s Journey, accessible at Wits University.
 Here is a short excerpt from the thesis, covering Noni’s time as editor at The New Strand magazine.
 She was forty-two years old when she began her editorship, and Drawn in Colour had been reprinted five times.

 The publication of her first book made Noni a public literary figure.
 The case of a black African woman, a British citizen by marriage, being published by a mainstream publisher so long before the advent of a distinct, feminist British women’s press that only began in the eighties was certainly an oddity for many a Briton.
 Editorship at The New Strand marked her first executive position and her first position in publishing.
 She distinguished herself as a groundbreaker by becoming the first black as well as the first woman to be editor of this prestigious magazine.
 In 1951 she had married Michael Cadbury Crosfield, an upper middle class British filmmaker with whom she lived in Uganda until she returned to England to take on the job at The New Strand.
 To those who knew Noni’s family history her successes were merely a case of an apple falling close to the tree.